hilmanski/SSG-CMS/README.md

 If(multiple) -> then dashboard show/choose between repo
     based on file name like NextJS flow repo/[repoName]

+## Rules
+name only string , numebr, underscore and - (no whitespace)

 # About SSG Admin
 "SSG Admin" is a simple CMS for static site generator.